ioccc-src/winner/2014/maffiodo1/README.md

 * `DESTROY` (`64`)

-	    When the player hits the object (e.g. the classic Mario coin) the object disappears but the engine does not counts the points, so, from the player point of view, this object is useless.
+	    When the player hits the object (e.g. the classic Mario coin) the object disappears but the engine does not count the points, so, from the player point of view, this object is useless.

 * `DESTROYUP` (`128`)